jhpyle/docassemble/_docs/scalability.md

 question of how responsive a single SQL server can be and how responsive a single [Redis] server can be.

+You probably do not need to deploy **docassemble** with multiple application servers.
+A single application server can handle a lot of traffic, and if it starts to get overloaded, you can always upgrade to a more powerful machine.
+Deploying **docassemble** on a single server involves far fewer steps than setting up a multi-server arrangement.
+The slightest deviation from the instructions in this section could cause your cluster not to function, and the reasons could be mysterious.
+Unless you really understand the technologies, it might be difficult for you to debug issues with multi-server arrangements.

 # Multi-server configuration on EC2 Container Service

 If you want to run **docassemble** in a scalable